Skip to main content

 Next Steps

-Copy and paste the shortest path from cloned repository to training.
+Copy and paste the shortest path from cloned repository to training run.

-Build a task-specific rollout with project-local Agent Skills and local eval gates.
+Build a task-specific rollout with project-local Agent Skills and evaluation run gates.

 Workspace Repository